Lajatto/lajatto.github.io/sample_page.md

   <li>website_pageviews</li>
   <li>website_sessions</li>
 </ul>

+## Click on the images to view the reports on Google Looker Studio.

 ### 1. Pull monthly trends for gsearch sessions and orders so that we can showcase the growth here.